practicalli/clojure-web-services/postgres/postgres-cli.md

 # Postgres CLI

 Heroku toolbelt has many commands for viewing information and querying the Heroku Postgres database.
 Here is a breakdown of the most commonly used commands.

-> **Hint** The Heroku Toolbelt `pg` commands require a working postgres command line client to be installed and available on your operating system path.
+> ####Hint:: The Heroku Toolbelt `pg` commands require a working postgres command line client to be installed and available on your operating system path.

 ## Postgres Information

 To see all PostgreSQL databases provisioned by your application and the identifying characteristics of each (db size, status, number of tables, PG version, creation date etc…) use the `heroku pg:info` command.